 A driver starting from fifth has never won the Australian Grand Prix at Albert Park.
 It is the only grid slot in the top seven to have never won here.
 Furthermore, fifth is the grid position in the top five which has seen the most non-finishes and the least top ten finishes.
 The driver starting here has not finished on the podium since 2013.

 Interestingly, there have only ever been two races here (2005 and 2011) where all of the top six qualifiers finished the race.
 2011 was also the only time the top six qualifiers at this track all went on to finish in the top six in the Grand Prix.
 It seems likely, then, that one big name will fail to reach the end of the 2020 Australian Grand Prix.
-In all of the last three races at Albert Park, the driver starting sixth has failed to finish the race.
+In all of the last three Melbourne races, the driver starting sixth has failed to finish the race.
 Eddie Irvine is the only driver to have won from this grid slot, doing so in 1999.

-The last race here in 2019 was the first time since 2015 that the driver starting from eighth failed to pick up points at the Australian Grand Prix.
+2019 was the first time since 2015 that the driver starting from eighth failed to pick up points at the Australian Grand Prix.
 The driver starting eighth has finished on the podium only once.
 That driver was Ralf Schumacher, who finished third in 1999.

 The driver starting ninth failed to score in every season between 2014 and 2016, but has picked up points in every year since.
 The driver starting here has not been classified nine times, including a DSQ for Kamui Kobayashi in 2011.
 Robert Kubica is the only driver to have scored a podium finish from this grid slot, finishing as runner-up in 2010.